Generating reports showing new coverage

 coverage-diff that generates a JaCoCo HTML report with the new coverage

 explicitly highlighted.
-For example, after writing tests a
+For example, after writing tests for a

 java-demo example the report might look as follows:

-The new coverage is shown in blue in coverage bars and as percentage increases, and for each
+The new coverage is shown in blue in coverage bars and as percentage increases.
+For each

 coverage counter in the right portion of the table (cyclomatic complexity, lines, methods and